René RuschAssociate Professor of Music Theory

 Rusch received the Arthur J. Komar Award from Music Theory Midwest in 2006 for a paper presentation derived from her thesis “Imagining Tonal Spaces: Conceptions of Hierarchy, Chromaticism, and Social Constructs in Schubert’s Music.”
 In 2011, she was awarded a research grant from the Social Sciences and Humanities Research Council of Canada (SSHRC) and is currently a member of the partnership grant “Single Interface for Music Score Searching and Analysis,” funded by SSHRC.
 She is the recipient of the 2014 Schulich School of Music Teaching Award at McGill University and was nominated twice for the Principal’s Prize for Excellence in Teaching.
 Rusch has also won first prize in several piano competitions, including the Music Teachers National Association’s Performance Competition and the National Federation of Music Clubs’ District and Regional Competitions.
-She has served on the editorial boards of Music Theory Online, Intégral, and Engaging Students: Essays in Music Pedagogy; the SMT-Jazz Award Committee; the Program Committee for SMT (Arlington, VA).
-In June 2019, she will begin her appointment as an associate editor for Music Theory Online.
+She has served on the editorial boards of Music Theory Online, Intégral, and Engaging Students: Essays in Music Pedagogy; the SMT-Jazz Award Committee; and the Program Committee for SMT (Arlington, VA).
+In June 2019 she will begin her appointment as an associate editor for Music Theory Online.